 Early Swimming Pools of Tucson

-There is some doubt as to the first swimming pool in Tucson.
+There is some doubt as to where the first swimming pool in Tucson was located.
 Many sources list the Wetmore pool, built by Ralph A. Wetmore, a local water dowser and driller.
 This pool was built in 1918 on the site of the present day Tucson Mall.

 One Arizona Daily Star article, however, suggests that the true first pool may have been The Natatorium.
 This was a heated indoor pool located near the southeast corner of Alameda Street and Main Street.
 It first appeared in the 1897-1898 city directory, and last appeared in the 1907 directory.
 It was described by those who remembered it in 1974 as “exceedingly modest” and “[not] very clean.”